How to Make a DIY Barn Quilt: A Step-by-Step Guide for Beginners

 How to Paint Barn Quilts

 There are two principal concerns in painting barn quilts.
-The first is that the paint last.
+The first is that the paint lasts.
 It is difficult enough to paint a barn quilt, so you don’t want to repaint it after two or three years.
 So you’ll want to use several coats of paint on the entire board, both sides, to ensure that it doesn’t get damaged by water.
-Please note that it is important to paint the backside so that the drying paint doesn’t strain the plywood, causing it to warp.
+Please note that it is essential to paint the backside so that the drying paint doesn’t strain the plywood, causing it to warp.

 Painting the Design

 You will want to use high-quality masking tapes, such as Frog Tape or ScotchBlue, to mask the edges of your areas to paint, pressing the edges down so they will seal well.
-Work on only one color at a time, masking and painting all the areas to be in that color with high-quality latex paint.
-You will need at least two coats of paint to cover fully, allowing the paint to dry between coats and before removing the tape.
+Work on only one color at a time, masking and painting all the places to be in that color with high-quality latex paint.
+You will need at least two coats of paint to cover thoroughly, allowing the paint to dry between coats and before removing the tape.

 Barn Quilt Patterns